jonaseicher/monitoring/README.md

 - Go to `http://localhost:9090` for prometheus
 - Go to `http://localhost:3000` for grafana (credentials: admin, admin)
 - Go to `http://localhost:9100/metrics` to see some node-exporter metrics in the prometheus format
-- Go to `http://localhost:9080` `http://localhost:9080/metrics` for to see some cadvisor metrics
+- Go to `http://localhost:9080` `http://localhost:9080/metrics` for some cadvisor metrics
+- Go to `http://localhost:9150/metrics` for some metrics from a custom exporter